SAP-samples/teched2023-DA261/exercises/ex1/README.md

 instructor.

-🚩As a FP&A Analyst for CycleBros, we are interested in extending the existing dashboard that incorporates Business Intelligence and Planning.
+🚩As a FP&A Analyst for CycleBros, we are interested in extending the existing dashboard that covers performance reporting and plan entry.
 Start by reviewing the initial dashboard.
 You will notice that we have 2 tabs.
-The tab first is tracking financial performance for the current year (currently filtered to All Regions and the current close period -- Oct 2023).
-In the second tab, we have a sales plan entry template which is meant to capture sales quantity forecasts by period for each of products.
-Note that we have included a couple of input controls (i.e., plan version and user) which are already selected and are not meant to be modified during the exercise (this is to simplify data capture and data segregation for TechEd).
+The first tab is tracking financial performance for the current year (currently filtered to All Regions and the current close period - Oct 2023).
+In the second tab, we have a sales plan entry template which is meant to capture sales quantity forecasts by period for each of our products.
+Note that we have included a couple of input controls (i.e., plan version and user) on that tab which are already selected and are not meant to be modified during the exercise (this is to simplify data capture and data segregation for TechEd).
 Additionally, for the purposes simplicity we have narrowed the exercises to primarily focus on the US region.
 We